List of national parks of the United States

 Thirty states have national parks, as do the territories of American Samoa and the U.S. Virgin Islands.
 The state with the most national parks is California with nine, followed by Alaska with eight, Utah with five, and Colorado with four.
-The largest national park is Wrangell–St. Elias in Alaska: at over 8 e6acre, it is larger than each of the nine smallest states.
+The largest national park is Wrangell–St. Elias in Alaska: at over 8.3 e6acre, it is larger than each of the nine smallest states.
 The next three largest parks are also in Alaska.
 The smallest park is Gateway Arch National Park, Missouri, at 192.83 acre.
 The total area protected by national parks is approximately 52.4 e6acre, for an average of 833 e3acre but a median of only 220 e3acre.

-The national parks set a visitation record in 2024, with more than 94 million visitors.
+The national parks set a visitation record in 2024, with more than 94 million visitors; although overall visitation at the national parks in 2025 dropped by about 400,000.
 Great Smoky Mountains National Park in North Carolina and Tennessee has been the most-visited park since 1944, and had over 12 million visitors in 2024.
-In contrast, about 11,900 people visited the remote Gates of the Arctic National Park and Preserve in Alaska in 2024.
+In contrast, about 11,900 people visited the remote Gates of the Arctic National Park and Preserve in Alaska that same year.